Contact

 Biography

-Stefan co-ordinates the Narrative Experience Online (NEON) study, which was funded by the NIHR to evaluate whether access to a collection of online mental health recovery narratives can help people affected by mental health problems.
-He is an investigator on the KLIFAD study, funded by the NIHR to evaluate whether access to alcohol misuse recovery narrative can amplify the effects of alcohol treatment services.
+Stefan coordinated the Narrative Experience Online (NEON) study, which was funded by the NIHR to evaluate whether access to a collection of online mental health recovery narratives can help people affected by mental health problems.
+He was an investigator on the KLIFAD study, funded by the NIHR to evaluate whether access to alcohol misuse recovery narrative can amplify the effects of alcohol treatment services.
 He has been funded by NHS England to examine how patient feedback describing positive experiences of health service treatment can support health service quality improvement.
+He is currently engaged with the Nottingham Biomedical Research Centre, developing work on mass public participation in mental health research.
+He has published a substantial number of papers on online study methodology, including a 25-year retrospective on the ethical and legal challenges inherent in evaluating digital mental health interventions.

-Enhancing collaboration between diverse team members (Dr Zenah al-Kubaisi, School of Computer Sciences)
+Enhancing collaboration between diverse team members (Dr Zenah al-Kubaisi, School of Computer Sciences, University of Nottingham).

-Development of an asynchronous peer support intervention for men with unipolar depression, delivered by smartphone (Dr Sarah Brydges, School of Pharmacy)
+Development of an asynchronous peer support intervention for men with unipolar depression, delivered by smartphone (Dr Sarah Brydges, School of Pharmacy, University of Nottingham).

 Expertise Summary